Luminova Framework

 Class Alias

-feature.app.class.alias When enabled, the framework will create name alias for the listed classes in your controller configuration file /app/Controllers/Config/Modules.php.
+feature.app.class.alias When enabled, the framework will create name alias for the listed classes in your modules configuration file /app/Config/Modules.php.

 <?php